A Stroll for the Soul

 A bed of azaleas in a Japanese garden looks to stretch to a foot bridge and tea house.

-Our separation from the green places we know has been just as much a strain as staying sequestered from our family and friends.
+Our separation from the natural green places we know has been just as much a strain as staying sequestered from our family and friends.
 So our daily walks in the riverside park near our home have been a anchoring force for our spirits.
 Just an hour or two there gives us the nature connection we crave.

 The wild parks and preserves here are open again.
 It didn't take long for me to get back to them with a full complement of photographic gear and a boatload of desire.
 But I have to thank the neighborhood garden for grounding my cabin fever during these strange "stay-at-home" days.
 It was a balm that healed a green-starved soul.